Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Numerical results

 The right column of \figref{fig:FO-EFT_compare} shows the differences between the calculations in more detail.
 In the following we discuss these differences.
 We first focus on the differences between the new \feft\ and the pure EFT calculation at SUSY scales above a few TeV.
 For such values of $\MS$, the power-suppressed $v^2/\MS^2$-terms included in the \fefts\ hybrid calculation are numerically insignificant.
-Furthermore, the additional mixed $\ord( y_t^4 y_\tau^2)$ threshold corrections included in \fefts\ are negligible.
+Further investigations revealed that the numerical impact of the mixed $\ord(y_t^4 y_\tau^2)$ threshold corrections included in \fefts\ are of the order $\Delta M_h \approx 10\MeV$ for $x_t=-\sqrt{6}$, $\tan\beta=20$ and $M_S=2\TeV$ and the additional corrections in the EFT calculation $\ord(\hat y_b^4 \hat y_\tau^2 + \hat y_b^2 \hat y_\tau^4)$ have an impact of $\Delta M_h \approx 10^{-3}\MeV$ and are thus negligible.
 The essential difference between the \fefts\ \thrL\ calculation (red line) and EFT \thrL\ (green dashed-dotted line) is the different parametrization of the matching in terms of either MSSM or SM parameters, and the resulting leading higher-order $x_t$ terms included in \fefts\ \thrL.
 The precise origin of this difference in the threshold correction $\Delta\lambda$ can be inferred from \tabref{tab:xt-resum}.
 The \fefts\ \thrL\ calculation correctly includes all terms of the table, while the EFT \thrL\ calculation only includes the terms of the left column at most up to the 3-loop level, but neither includes the 4-loop term nor any term of the right column.
 As will be shown in the following subsection, the numerically dominant effect comes from the mixed QCD--EW 2-loop terms of the form $(\lambda^{\text{\fefts\ \thrL}} - \lambda^{\text{EFT\ \thrL}}) \supset \hat y_t^4 \hat g_{1,2}^2 \hat g_3^2 x_t^3$.
 As shown in the middle row of \figref{fig:FO-EFT_compare}, the numerical difference originating mainly from these terms remains around $200\MeV$ for $\MS=100\TeV$ (and $x_t=-\sqrt{6}$).\footnote{ Since the couplings $\hat y_t$ and $\hat g_3$ are asymptotically free, the difference between the calculations does not approach a constant but shrinks slowly for higher $\MS$.} On the other hand, the lowest row of \figref{fig:FO-EFT_compare} shows that for fixed $\MS$ the numerical difference is below $200\unit{MeV}$ for $|x_t|\le2$ and $\MS=3\TeV$, but for larger $|x_t|$ the difference rises strongly.

 Secondly, we focus on the comparison between the fixed-order and the \feft\ calculations for SUSY scales below around $1\unit{TeV}$, where both calculations should be valid.
 By construction, both calculations include the same Higgs pole mass contributions of the orders $\ord(\oneL + v^2 (\twoloopfm) + v^2 (\thrloopfm))$, including terms suppressed by $v^2/\MS^2$.
 However, they differ at other orders.
 Numerically, the difference is below $0.5\GeV$ for small $x_t$ and $\MS \lesssim 500\GeV$ (see top row of \figref{fig:FO-EFT_compare}), but the difference reaches around $1\unit{GeV}$ for large $|x_t|$ and small $\MS$ (see middle row of \figref{fig:FO-EFT_compare}).
 The origins of these differences are the following: \begin{itemize} \item \underline{Parametrization:} In contrast to our hybrid approach, the determination of the \DRbarPrime\ MSSM top quark mass $m_t$ in the fixed-order calculation consists of the following expanded version of the exact relation